ktmac21/progressive-text-editor/README.md

 ## Usage

 When the progressive web application is opened, the user is presented with a simple text editor that works in the browser.
+The application has an install feature so it can be run offline.
+When the user clicks the install button, the application installs onto the users desktop.
+The user data is saved in the IndexedDB database located in the browser.

 ## Questions